pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     ```

-    Note that heudiconv creates the whole BIDS structure, the sidecars as `.json` files, and the events files as `.tsv`.</b>   `events.tsv` are just tabular files containing the header: `onset	duration	trial_type	response_time	stim_file`.
-Your task is to complete these files according to the bids conventions.
+    Note that heudiconv creates also `events.tsv`, tabular files containing the header: `onset	duration trial_type	response_time	stim_file`.
+Your task is to complete these files with your log file acquired during the experiement according to the bids conventions.
+    Additionally you should create `events.json` files which contain the description of each column in `events.tsv`.

 === "EEG/MEG"